ginomassei/captcha-solver/README.md

-# captcha-solver
+# Captcha Solver API

-<p>This is an API that use a Convolutional Neural Network developed with pytorch for recognizing captcha alphanumerical digits.</p>
+<p>This API implements a Convolutional Neural Network developed with pytorch for recognizing captcha alphanumerical digits.</p>